CDE 232 Human Development. (3) F, S

 Lifespan development from conception through adulthood, with emphasis on family influences.
 Recognition of individuality within the universal pattern of development.
 Prerequisites: PGS 101; SOC 101.
 General Studies: SB.

 Explores how child development theory affects practice with children and families, emphasizing development of young children and early intervention.
 Prerequisite: CDE 232 or equivalent.

 Supervised practicum in the Child Development Lab preparing students for work in child care centers and agencies serving young children and families.
-Lab.
+Laboratory.
 Pre- or corequisite: CDE 337.

 An examination of the development of infants/toddlers, the socialization processes of families, and the interactions of these processes.
 Prerequisite: CDE 232 or equivalent.
 General Studies: SB.

 In-depth examination of implementing observational and naturalistic studies of children in a variety of settings.
 2 hours lecture, 3 hours lab.
 Prerequisites: CDE 430; 6 hours of psychology.
-General Studies: L/SB.
+General Studies: L2/SB.

 CDE 444 Children and Poverty.
 (3) F